 Nothing is completely Yin or completely Yang.
 Each aspect contains the beginning point for the other aspect.
 For example: day becomes night and then night becomes day…

 Yin and Yang are interdependent upon each other so that the definition of one requires the definition for the other to be complete.

-- Yin and Yang are not static.
+- Yin Yang is not static.

-The nature of both Yin and Yang flows and changes with time.
+The nature of Yin and Yang flows and changes with time.
 A simple example is thinking about how the day gradually flows into night.
 However, the length of day and night are changing.
 As the earth ages, its spin is slowing causing the length of day and night to get longer.
 Day and night are not static entities.